 Share Reserve.
 The initial number of shares we reserved for issuance pursuant to the 2011 plan was 843,586 shares, which was increased in September 2014 to 1,070,976 shares in connection with our issuance of shares of our Series B redeemable convertible preferred stock.
 As of February 12, 2016, 85,815 shares of common stock were issued and outstanding pursuant to options under the plan that had been exercised, and 957,035 shares of common stock were subject to outstanding awards.
-No additional awards will be granted under the 2011 plan, and all awards granted under the 2011 plan that re repurchased, forfeited, expired, are cancelled or otherwise not issued will become available for grant under the 2015 plan in accordance with its terms.
+No additional awards will be granted under the 2011 plan that are repurchased, forfeited, expired, are cancelled or otherwise not issued will become available for grant under the 2015 plan in accordance with its terms.